German Shepherd Temperament, Energy Level, and Lifestyle Fit

 • Highly intelligent and quick to learn

-• Alert, watchful, and naturally cautious with strangers
+• Naturally alert and cautious with strangers

 • Strong work ethic and desire for purpose